ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 `Alias` is commonly used for procedures in libraries written in other languages when such procedure names contain characters that are invalid in Basic.

-This option is particularly useful if you want to abbreviate a long name, or if the original name of a function contains characters that are illegal in PowerBASIC.
-The alias name is the actual name used in the other module, while the ProcName is the word you use in your PowerBASIC program.
-For example:

 ```
 Declare sub LegalName alias "Illegal$Name""
 ```